alex-fdr/three-debug-gui/README.md

 ![Screenshot](/docs/screenshot-custom-components.jpg)

 ## Components
-Here is the list of components included by default.
+Here is the list of the components included by default.
-Custom toggle components can be defined and added later on.

 ### debug-scene-tree
-Show the entire scene tree
+Shows the entire scene tree

 ### debug-object-props
-Inspect selected object and tweak it's material, texture, visibility etc,
+Allows to inspect the selected object and tweak some of it's properties such as material, texture, visibility etc,

 ### debug-orbit-controls
-Toggle on/off OrbitControls
+Toggles on/off OrbitControls

 ### debug-transform
 Allows to pick an object on the scene and modify its position, scale, rotation in-place.
 Based on `three/addons/controls/TransformControls.js`

 - `Shift` + `Left Click` - pick an object
 - `g` - translate mode, move selected object around